IHA offers co-branding on all micro-publications, including:

 With real-world advice and helpful visuals to highlight key points, readers will learn how to manage their type 2 diabetes and take control of their health.
 Plus, with interactive exercises, you'll be ready to put what you've learned into practice and start living healthier right away.

 With clear, actionable steps and plain language for easy understanding, this booklet is the perfect resource for anyone with type 2 diabetes.

 About This Booklet:

 - Real-world examples of living well with type 2 diabetes

-- Inspiring testimonials to support key points
+- Helpful visuals to highlight key points

 Jann Keenan, Ed.S., brings over 3 decades in the health literacy and health equity fields.
 A public health educator, she has written more than 400 print and multi-media materials (booklets, brochures, curricula, videos) and received a dozen national awards for her plain language writing and design, Clients include government agencies, hospitals, universities, pharmaceuticals, and insurance companies.
 She keynotes and presents on health literacy and disease management and medical adherence at national conference.
 Jann offers numerous workshops on plain language writing and design.
 Seasoned in the field of diabetes, she wrote a 6-module interactive curriculum on diabetes for Latinos and served as the health literacy design lead for the Center for Disease Control’s Prevent T2 (type 2 diabetes).
 She also crafted the communications plan, and wrote and implemented community-based diabetes and high blood pressure management programs offered throughout the states.
 Jann earned her Ed.S. in Instructional Design from Indiana University.